Course Outline

 • Practice exams to simulate the CRISC certification exam for government candidates

-• Final assessment to evaluate readiness for the CRISC exam in a government context
+• Final assessment to evaluate readiness for the CRISC exam in a public sector context

 Requirements